Ringgit hits highest since 2018 on AI, growth optimism in Malaysia

 T. Rowe Price is most bullish over the ringgit within the emerging-Asia FX space, given that it is a “destination for data centres with ample energy resources and is doing well in terms of tourism”, said Mr Leonard Kwan, a fixed-income fund manager in Hong Kong.

-The return of foreign investors to local assets is also supporting demand for the currency.
-Global funds bought US$256 million (S$324.7 million) of local stocks on a net basis in January through Jan 23, helping to lift the benchmark FTSE Bursa Malaysia KLCI Index to a seven-year high.
+The return of foreign investors is also giving equities a boost.
+Global funds bought US$256 million (S$324.7 million) of local stocks on a net basis in January – the most among emerging regional peers — helping to lift the KLCI gauge to the highest since 2018.

 See more on